 Individual Vegetarian Pot Pies are easy to make in ramekins.
-The filling is bursting with both fresh and frozen vegetables and topped with puff pastry.
-Made with soul-warming herbs, this vegetarian recipe is cozy and comforting!
+The filling is bursting with both fresh and frozen vegetables and topped with puff pastry to make this recipe a breeze.
+It’s loaded with soul-warming herbs, too, making this vegetarian recipe cozy and comforting!

 While these individual pot pies aren’t a classic two-crust pot pie, you’ll love the ease of using puff pastry on top for a quick vegetarian dinner recipe.
 And you can’t argue with the buttery, flakey golden brown layers that are part of the deal with puff pastry.

 There are a variety of both fresh and frozen vegetables in this vegetarian pot pie recipe to make it hearty and satisfying.
 The beauty though lies in the versatility.
 You can mix and match, adding a variety depending on what you have on hand or love.

 - Butter and Olive Oil: used to saute the vegetables; if you’re looking to adapt this recipe to be vegan, you can use all olive oil.

 - Yellow Onion: the base of our aromatics; feel free to substitute shallots, pearl, or white onions.

 - Mushrooms: I like to use Baby Bella mushrooms, however, white mushrooms will work too (or quite frankly, whatever kind of mushrooms you prefer!).

 - Yukon Gold Potatoes (or Red Potatoes): these small potatoes have waxy skins that don’t require peeling, making them the perfect potato to use in this recipe (similar to the purpose behind using them in my potato soup).